-The beds and pillows are a comfortable level of firm but cushy, but the room temperature wasn’t always ideal for peaceful slumber.
+The beds and pillows were a comfortable level of firm but cushy, but the room temperature wasn’t always ideal for peaceful slumber.
 It was extremely windy the week of our February stay.
 In fact, it was so gusty that the resort’s power would get knocked out momentarily — just long enough to reset the room’s air conditioning to a warmer temperature.

 Despite that I had gotten only two hours of sleep the night before my trip and was dead tired that first night in Costa Rica, I still woke when other guests made a racket in the middle of the night.
-Later in the week we found out there had been a wedding that night.
-Those rowdy Canadian wedding guests are my prime suspects for this offense.
+Later in the week, we found out there had been a wedding that night.
+Those rowdy wedding guests are my prime suspects for this offense.
 I understand that the resort can only do so much to eliminate this problem, but we were surprised by how long these guests were allowed to carry on considering it was an hour when most of the other guests were in bed.

-Smooth And Sparkling (Wine) Check-In Experience
+Smooth and Sparkling (Wine) Check-In Experience